MrPrimate/ddb-importer/README.md

 # FAQ

-## Why do my compendium features always get updated?
+## Why do my compendium features not get updated on import?

-When you import a character features are imported into a the Features compendium.
-There's a global setting in module settings to control updates/overwriting/not importing.

-Previously this would also impact spells and items.
-These are now managed via the Munching tool and are not updated via character import.
-In the future feature imports will also be possible.
+This is a different feature to vtta-dndbeyond, use the bulk import tool to import features, spells and items.